 Mandatory death for “apostasy” and “blasphemy”

-Article 306 of the Mauritanian penal code, stipulates apostasy as a crime punishable by death.
+Article 306 of the Mauritanian Penal Code, stipulates apostasy as a crime punishable by death.

 Until 2018, anyone found guilty of converting from Islam was supposed to be given three days to repent and so receive a lesser sentence or be released without conviction.
 If they did not repent, an individual might face confiscation of their property, or the death sentence.
 However, despite “repenting”, Mohamed Cheikh Ould Mkheitir (see “Highlighted cases” below) was found guilty of “apostasy” and sentenced to death, in a one-day trial in late December 2014.
 His case has been a major focus of Islamist demands and debate within Mauritania since 2014.